robloxxa/ayantwitchbot/readme.md

       aliases: ['cs', 'skincurrent'],
       modOnly: false,
       regexp: { // If you don't need regular expression you can simply delete this object
-          only: false, // If you true command will be called only by regexp
+          only: false, // If true, command will be called only by regexp
           value: '/skin?/g'
       }
   }